-Grilled chicken the way it should be!
-Tender, sweet and savory – grilled up with juicy brown sugar pineapple for an easy dinner in 20 minutes.
+The chicken breast comes out tender, sweet and savory – just the way simple grilled chicken should be!
+I grill it up with juicy brown sugar pineapple and serve it over rice for an easy dinner in 20 minutes.

 We like our chicken tender and we like it weeknight easy!
 Grilled chicken can be one of the best dinners you ever make but all too often recipes turn out dry and flavorless.
 This, my friends, is NOT one of those recipes!